opendata-swiss/ogd-handbook-site/README.md

 ### Who do I talk to? ###

-Send us a note via the contacts on the [public homepage](http://www.ogdhandbook.ch) if you have a question.
+Send us a note via the contacts on [the homepage](http://handbook.opendata.swiss) if you have a question.